MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

     This action opens the **Protection** blade.

 3. In the **Protection** blade, make sure that **Azure RMS** is selected, that **Select a predefined template** is also selected.
-Then, click the drop down box and choose the default template that lets all users in your organization view and edit protected content.
+Then, click the drop-down box and choose the default template that lets all users in your organization view and edit protected content.

     If you have recently activated the Azure Rights Management service, this template is named **Confidential \ All employees**.

     If the Azure Rights Management service was already activated before you started this tutorial, your default template might be named **\<your organization name> - Confidential**.
-For example, if your organization name is VanArsdel, Ltd, you will see and select **VanArsdel, Ltd - Confidential**:
+For example, if your organization name is VanArsdel, Ltd, you see and select **VanArsdel, Ltd - Confidential**:

     ![Azure Information Protection quick start tutorial step 3 - set Azure RMS protection](../media/step2-select-rms-template.png)